Updated: Jul 26, 2019

 I love sitcoms (situational comedies).
 I really do.
-One of my all-time favorites is Girlfriends, created by Mara-Brock Akil, an American screenwriter who is behind other shows like The Game and Being Mary Jane.
+One of my all-time favorites is Girlfriends, created by Mara-Brock Akil, an American screenwriter who is behind others shows like The Game and Being Mary Jane.
 The show was centered on the lives of four characters; Joan, Maya, Lynn, and Toni.
 I keep watching re-runs of the show from time to time, as I can never get enough of it.
-Joan, portrayed by Tracee Ellis Ross (Diana Ross’s daughter) is a sucker for love (just like me) and wants to be in a relationship and get married by all means necessary.
+Joan, portrayed by Tracee Ellis Ross (Diana Ross’s daughter) is a sucker for love and wants to be in a relationship and get married by all means necessary.

 Image courtesy of Pexels

 I have identified with the character Joan a lot; in the past, I wanted to be in relationships so bad that I ended up with the wrong people.
 It took for a worse situation to change my perspective.
 That experience taught me a lot but did not replace the desire of wanting to be one day married, which is great (hopeful romantic).
 But now marriage is no longer an idol and it has become purposeful to me.
 I don’t want to join myself to just anyone else.
 In fact, I have become a huge skeptic before I comfortably let people into my life.
 The topic for today is don’t rush ahead of yourself.
 Like me, Joan always tried to make things happen with men; she was an expert with shooting her shot.